jaronowitz/frankenfit/docs/transforms_and_pipelines.md

 nothing truly prevents him from modifying its parameters or state.
-This should be avoided except for a few extraordinary circumstances (e.g. making a modified copy of a `Transform` whose type is not known at runtime), and in any case, the Pipeline call-chain API, which is preferred over direct instantiation of `Transform`s, makes it difficult to do so.
+This should be avoided except for a few extraordinary circumstances (e.g. making a modified copy of a `Transform` whose type is not known at runtime), and in any case, the Pipeline call-chain API, which is preferred over direct instantiation of `Transform` objects, makes it difficult to do so.
 ```

 +++

 ## Pipelines

+### Composing Transforms

 When modeling or analyzing some dataset, one usually wishes to **compose** many
 Transforms.
 For example, consider the dataset of diamond prices and covariates: